Troels Randbøll Støvring CEO of Twill

 - [10:31] What are the benefits of using an easy-to-use online platform like Twill?

-- [13:50] Will Twill emerge to be the sole customer interface for Damco and Maersk, eliminating and replacing traditional customer front ends and communication channels, customer service teams etc.?
+- [13:50] Will Twill emerge to be the sole customer interface for Damco and Maersk, eliminating and replacing traditional customer front ends and communication channels, customer service teams, etc.?

 - [16:01] Twill announced a change in its brand affiliation from ‘Damco’ to ‘Maersk’.
 With the announcements of Damco / Twill / Maersk Line recently.
-How will Twill work to position themselves in the market to create the competitive advantage?
+How will Twill work to position themselves in the market to create a competitive advantage?